appwrite/console/CONTRIBUTING.md

 ### 3. Setup environment variables

-add .env file using .env.example file as a template in project root directory
+Add a `.env` file by copying the `.env.example` file as a template in the project's root directory.

 Finally, start a development server: